-Abstract-Dependence clusters are (maximal) groups of source code entities that each depend on the other according to some dependence relation.
+Dependence clusters are (maximal) groups of source code entities that each depend on the other according to some dependence relation.
 Such clusters are generally seen as detrimental to many software engineering activities, but their formation and overall structure are not well understood vet.
-In a set of subject programs from moderate to large sizes, we observed frequent occurrence of dependence clusters using Static Execute After (SEA) dependences (SEA is a conservative yet efficiently computable dependence relation on program procedures).
-We identified potential linchpins inside the clusters; these are procedures that can primarily be made responsible for keeping the cluster together.
+In a set of subject programs from moderate to large sizes, we observed frequent occurrence of dependence clusters using Static Execute After (SEA) dependences (SEA)is a conservative yet efficiently computable dependence relation on program procedures).
+We identified potential linchpins; these are procedures that can primarily be made responsible for keeping the cluster together.
 Furthermore, we found that as the size of the system increases, it is more likely that multiple procedures are jointly responsible as sets of linchpins.
 We also give a heuristic method based on structural metrics for locating possible linchpins as their exact identification is unfeasible in practice, and presently there are no better ways than the brute-force method.
-We defined novel metrics and comparison methods to be able to demonstrate clusters of different sizes in programs.
+We defined novel metrics to be able to uncover clusters of different sizes in programs, and also to relate programs in terms of their degree of clusterization.
+Finally, we present a possible application of SEA-based dependences in change impact analysis, and investigate the effect of dependence clusters on the successfulness of this activity.

-Index Terms-Source code dependence analysis, dependence clusters, linchpins and linchpin sets, Static Execute After.
+Keywords: Source code dependence analysis, Dependence clusters, Linchpins and linchpin sets, Static Execute After, Change impact analysis